Clinton Family Portrait

-Clinton Family Portrait is a 1995 oil painting on canvas by American artist Larry D. Alexander from Dermott, Arkansas, USA.
+Clinton Family Portrait is a 1995 oil painting on canvas by American artist Larry D. Alexander from Dermott, Arkansas, United States.
 It was created in 1995 and given as a gift to then U.S. President Bill Clinton who is also a native of Arkansas.
 It is a unique painting in that Alexander has done very few known oil paintings.
 Most of his paintings are done in acrylics, and there are a few done in watercolors.
 This portrait is a unique blend of cartoon likeness and realism.
 It is now a part of the permanent collection at the Clinton Presidential Library in Little Rock, Arkansas.

 Source of inspiration

 In an early 1996 interview with a Dallas Morning News Irving, Texas reporter, Alexander explains his inspiration:

 I was with a group of kids and we said that if there was ever a president from Arkansas, we'd do a portrait of him.
 It was just a joke at the time, and years later, I had forgotten about it.
 But one day, when Clinton was doing well in the presidential race and it looked like he was going to win, the memory just popped back in my mind.
 It was eerie, but inspirations are like that.